baumrasen/flickr-uploader/README.md

 ---------------
 * Python 2.7+ (should work on DSM from Synology (v6.1), Windows and MAC)
 * Also compatile with Python 3.6
+* Recommendation on Synology DSM: **do not install/use** the "Python Module" from the DSM Packages.
 * flicrkapi module.
 May need to install get-pip.py.
 (Instructions for Synology DSM below.)
 * portalocker module for Windows systems.
 Not mandatory for Synology.